alexdma/linkedtf/README.md

 >>> ttl = g.serialize(format="ttl")
 >>> ttl
 <http://example.com/edtf/1987%2F2001> a <http://www.w3.org/2006/time#DateTimeDescription> .
-# ...
+# ... etc
 ```

 ## Limitations
 - EDTF seems to lack support for calendars other than the Gregorian one.
-- _Won't do_: SPARQL query engine for EDTF data generated on-the-fly; would be nice to have but some queries could never terminate.
+- _Won't do_: SPARQL query engine for EDTF data generated on-the-fly; would be nice to have, but some queries may never terminate.
+- _TODO_?: Support representation schemes other than PeriodO/OWL-Time (e.g. CIDOC-CRM?).

 ## Rights
 [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)